Blog

 WiFi

 WiFi (or WLAN) refers to wireless network technology that allows WLAN-enabled devices to connect to the internet wirelessly.
-WLAN-enabled devices include laptops, desktops, cell phones, tablets, smart watches, some electric cars and a few smart appliances.
+WLAN-enabled devices include laptops, desktops, cell phones, tablets, smartwatches, some electric cars, and a few smart appliances.

 There are two main frequency bands within which WiFi is known to operate, which include 2.4GHz and 5GHz (not to be confused with 5G mobile technology, which operates at much higher GHz frequencies).
 Most of the research carried out on WiFi has focused on 2.45GHz or both WiFi bands, as summarized below.

 Thermal effects are not recognized for WiFi use, unless one is right on top of the transmitting device (16-33cm).[29]
-More research is required to determine long-term consequences of WiFi exposure, particularly accumulative exposure as seen in malls and complexes.
+More research is required to determine the long-term consequences of WiFi exposure, particularly accumulative exposure as seen in malls and complexes.
 Experimental research over the last two decades has begun to reveal that low-grade WiFi exposure may negatively affect health in susceptible individuals.
 However, the results are varied[30].

 Animal and in vitro studies regarding close proximity to WiFi exposure reveal the following*: